TheEclipse1/Code-Grabber/README.md

 3. That's it — it'll check for new codes about once a minute, or click **Check for a code now** any time.

-## Possible improvements

-- Filter by sender/subject keywords you trust (e.g. only look at emails from senders containing "noreply").
-- Mark messages as read once a code has been used.
-- Support multiple codes found in one poll (currently shows the first one found).
-- Use Gmail push notifications (Pub/Sub) instead of polling for near-instant alerts.